AVpres/homebrew-formulae/README.md

 ## Experimental Formulae

 Please do not install the following formulae unless you know exactly what you are doing.
-(For example: on macOS **cpio** will replace the existing installation.)
+(For example: on macOS the current **cpio** will replace the old version provided by Apple.)

 - **cpio** – Copy files to and from archives, with optional:
   - **mt** – Control magnetic tape drive operation